-As of September 30, 2018, our net tangible book value was approximately \$6.57 million, or \$2.2066 per share.
-You will suffer substantial dilution with respect to the net tangible book value of the common stock you purchase in this offering.
-Based on the assumed public offering price of \$1.98 per share of common stock being sold in this offering (the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2018), and our net tangible book value per share as of September 30, 2018, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$0.0680 per share with respect to the net tangible book value of the common stock.
-See the section entitled "Dilution" for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.
-The discussion above assumes (i) no sale of pre-funded warrants, which, if sold, would reduce the number of shares of common stock that we are offering on a one-for-one basis until such warrants are exercised and (ii) no exercise by the underwriter of the Underwriter's Warrants.
+As of September 30, 2018, our net tangible book value was approximately \$6,566,000, or \$2.2066 per share.
+You will not suffer any dilution if you purchase securities in this offering with respect to the net tangible book value of the common stock included in the units or issuable upon the exercise of the common warrants or the pre-funded warrants issued in this offering, based on the assumed public offering price of \$1.66 per unit being sold in this offering (the closing price of our common stock on The Nasdaq Capital Market on December 24, 2018) and our net tangible book value per share as of September 30, 2018.
+However, upon certain circumstances such as increases in the actual public offering price per share in this offering, you can suffer immediate and substantial dilution per share with respect to the net tangible book value of the common stock included in the units or issuable upon the exercise of the common warrants or the pre-funded warrants issued in this offering.
+See the section entitled "Dilution" for a more detailed discussion of the dilution, if any, you will incur if you purchase units in this offering.
+The discussion above assumes (i) no sale of common warrants or the pre-funded warrants, which, if sold, would reduce the number of shares of common stock that we are offering on a one-for-one basis until such warrants are exercised and (ii) no exercise by the underwriter's Warrants.

-There is no public market for the pre-funded warrants being offered in this offering.
+There is no public market for the common warrants or the pre-funded warrants being offered in this offering.

-There is no established public trading market for the pre-funded warrants being offered in this offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the pre-funded warrants on any securities exchange or nationally recognized trading system, including The Nasdaq Capital Market.
-Without an active market, the liquidity of the pre-funded warrants will be limited.
+There is no established public trading market for the common warrants or the pre-funded warrants being offered in this offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the common warrants or the pre-funded warrants on any securities exchange or nationally recognized trading system, including The Nasdaq Capital Market.
+Without an active market, the liquidity of the common warrants and the pre-funded warrants will be limited.